dhis2/dhis2-docs/src/user/scheduling.md

     - Predictions are made only on Wednesday and Thursday.
 On Friday through Tuesday, no predictions are made (and the job finishes very quickly).

-2. A predictor is used to forecast a limit (average plus twice the standard deviation) for expected non-seasonally varying disease cases based on data from the previous five weeks.
+2. **Requirement**: A predictor is used to forecast a limit (average plus twice the standard deviation) for expected non-seasonally varying disease cases based on data from the previous five weeks.
 Weeks are Monday through Sunday.
-Predictions should start being made from the previous Tuesday, using available data at that time, and continue being made through Tuesday of the week that the predictions are being made for (by which it is assumed that the previous week's data is final).
+Predictions should start being made from the previous Tuesday, using available data at that time, and continue being made through Tuesday of the week that the predictions are being made for (by which time it is assumed that the previous week's data are final).

-    Define relative start as -1 and relative end as 12.
+    **Solution:** For a job running daily or more frequently, define the relative start as -1 and the relative end as 12.

     - Before Tuesday, predictions will not be made for the following week because it ends more than 12 days later.